Azure/missionlz/docs/deployment-guide-terraform.md

 ### Deploying with a Service Principal

-This is not required, in fact, the current Terraform modules are written as if you're executing them as a user.

-But, if you're using a Service Principal to deploy Azure resources with Terraform check out this doc: <https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/service_principal_client_secret/>
+If you are using a Service Principal to deploy Azure resources with Terraform, [some additional configuration is required](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/service_principal_client_secret/).

-Using a Service Principal will require updating the resource providers for `mlz/main.tf`, also described in that doc: <https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/service_principal_client_secret#configuring-the-service-principal-in-terraform/>:
+Using a Service Principal will require [updating the resource providers](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/service_principal_client_secret#configuring-the-service-principal-in-terraform/) for `mlz/main.tf`.

 ```terraform
 variable "client_secret" {